Scala Usage

 Section titled “Executing SQL”executeSQL(sql) runs one or more semicolon-separated statements and returns a Seq[Result].

-val results: Seq[Result] = executeSQL("SELECT * FROM users; SELECT * FROM products;")Result Types
+val results: Seq[Result] = executeSQL("SELECT * FROM users; SELECT * FROM products;")See the Scala API reference for result types, value extraction, and the full API.

 Section titled “Testing”# Run tests for all platformssbt test